xoopscube/xupdate/README.md

 With the introduction of X-update, site administrators just need to log-in to the admin site and browser to complete the installation or update of XCL, modules, themes, libraries, preloads (extenions), etc. X-update will download from distribution sites such as GitHub or GitLab repositories.
 X-update also supports the installation and update of D3 modules (clone and change the public name).

-X-update ensures the latest code is always deploying for the all the benefit of all, webmasters, modules and themes developers.
+X-update ensures the latest code is always deploying for the benefit of all, webmasters and developers of modules and themes.

 # X-update （えっくす・あっぷでーと）